 After researching the types of specialized services available, zoom in on your pharmacy and your patients.
 By asking yourself a few key questions, you can determine which services would be the most useful to your patients and the most profitable to your business.

 Whether it be help with weight loss, sticking to a medication adherence plan, or getting one-on-one counseling, consider the specific needs of your patients.
 Try having conversations with regulars at your pharmacy, creating surveys and reports, and collecting data on potential health concerns to help you in the process.
 With this information, you can make a more informed decision about which services will be the most beneficial.

 Take the time to determine whether or not you have the necessary knowledge and experience to provide a specialized service.
 If you find that your pharmacy is lacking in either of these areas, brainstorm ways that you can get it up to speed.
-Offer training, attend webinars and information sessions, and provide one-on-one help to prepare your team.
+Offer training, attend webinars, and provide one-on-one help to prepare your team.

-Partnering is one of the most powerful opportunities to grow your pharmacy and enhance the care that you provide.
-If your pharmacy chooses to work within a niche, consider partnering with other professionals in your area (like doctors, nurses, psychiatrists, and specialists) who can provide you with additional resources and advertise your services.
+Partnerships are some of the most powerful opportunities to grow your pharmacy and enhance the care that you provide.
+If your pharmacy works within a certain niche, consider partnering with other professionals in your area (like doctors, nurses, psychiatrists, and specialists) that work in the same niche.

 Consider whether or not the proposed service can increase both your patient base and your profit.
 Take into account the costs of implementing a specialized service, as well as the projections for success.
 If you find a net profit, the service may be worth it.

 Decide on a Niche

 If you are looking for ways to move your pharmacy forward, find a niche.